ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 By default, your shell script might execute even if some command within it fails.
 This might lead to some very bad side effects:

-- operating on incorrect results (e.g., if command to reproduce results failed, but script continued)
+- operating on incorrect results (e.g., if the command to reproduce results failed, but script continued)
 - polluting the terminal screen (or log file) with output hiding a point of failure